frankl114/aem3103-final/README.md

   ## Summary of Findings
   <Show the variations studied in a table>

-  Summarized what was accomplished in this study.
-Describe 2-4 observations from simulating the flight path.
-  Reference the figures below as needed.

   In this study, The flight path of a paper airplane was simulated 100 times, with different initial velocity and flight path angle which was shown in figure 2.
   Here are some observations:
   1. Based on Fig. 1, the paper airplane's flight path becomes highly unstable with a high initial velocity, almost flipping over upon launch.